MobileOrg/mobileorg.github.io/index.md

 ## Encryption

-MobileOrg now supports encryption so that files on your WebDAV server or Dropbox are not stored in plain text.
+MobileOrg supports basic symmetric encryption so that files on your WebDAV server or Dropbox are not stored in plain text.

-Be sure you are using MobileOrg 1.5+ and Org-mode 7.02+.
+Be sure you are using at least MobileOrg 1.5+ and OrgMode 7.02+.

-To configure Org-mode to use encryption, use:
+To configure OrgMode to use encryption, use:

 ```
 ;; Enable encryption